julien-muke/react-app-ec2-terraform/README.md

 ## 🚨 Tutorial

-This repository contains the steps corresponding to an in-depth tutorial available on our YouTube channel, <a href="http://www.youtube.com/@julienmuke/videos" target="_blank"><b>Julien Muke</b></a>.
+This repository contains the steps corresponding to an in-depth tutorial available on my YouTube channel, <a href="http://www.youtube.com/@julienmuke/videos" target="_blank"><b>Julien Muke</b></a>.

 If you prefer visual learning, this is the perfect resource for you.
 Follow my tutorial to learn how to build projects